arduino/docs-content/content/hardware/07.kits/maker/make-your-uno-kit/datasheet/datasheet.md

 Some of the components listed above are available in a replacement pack on the <ins>[Arduino Store](https://store.arduino.cc/products/arduino-replacements-pack)</ins>.

 ### Processor
 The Main Processor is an ATmega328P running at up to 20 MHz.
-Most of its pins are connected to the external headers, however, some are reserved for internal communication with the USB Bridge coprocessor (**ATMega16U2**) inside the **USB-C Serial PCB Board**.
+Most of its pins are connected to the external headers, however, some are reserved for internal communication with the USB Bridge coprocessor (**ATMega16U2**) inside the **USB-C® Serial PCB Board**.

 ### Power Tree